 What causes bow legged?
 6 possible conditions

-In Blount’s disease, the bones of a child’s shin develop abnormally, with a curve below the knees.
-As a child starts to walk, the bowing of the legs becomes worse.
-This condition may be apparent early on, but in some cases symptoms may not be noticeable until the child reaches adolescence.
-Over time, the bowlegs can lead to joint problems in the knees.
+In Blount’s disease, which is also called “tibia vara,” a child’s shin abnormally develops, curving below the knees.
+As your child starts to walk, the bowing of the legs becomes worse.
+This condition may be apparent early on but in some cases symptoms may not be noticeable until they reach adolescence.
+Over time, bowlegs can lead to joint problems in their knees.

-Blount’s disease is more common in females and among African Americans.
-Children who are obese are at greater risk, as are those who begin walking early.
-According to the Boston Children’s Hospital (BCH), a child should normally start walking on their own between 11 and 14 months of age.
-(BCH)
+Blount’s disease is more common in females and African-Americans, and obese children.
+Children who begin walking early are at a greater risk.
+A child should normally start walking on their own between 11 and 14 months of age.

 Rickets is a condition resulting from prolonged vitamin D deficiency.
-This softens and weakens the bones, causing the legs to bow.
+This softens and weakens the bones, causing your legs to bow.

 This metabolic disease negatively affects the way your bones break down and rebuild.
-As a result, they do not rebuild as strongly as they should.
-Over time, this can lead to bowlegs and other joint problems.
+As a result, they do not rebuild as strongly as they should, and over time this can lead to bowlegs and other joint problems.
 Paget’s disease is more common in older people and can be successfully managed with early diagnosis and treatment.

 The most common form of dwarfism is caused by a condition known as achondroplasia.
 This is a bone growth disorder that can result in bowlegs over time.